Early crowds sparse for Black Friday in Twin Cities

 While retailers have tried to spread out deals to discourage Black Friday crowds because of high rates of COVID-19 across the country, Yeseni Ibara couldn't give up her annual tradition of early morning shopping.

-Ibara, 37, went to the West St. Paul Walmart with her daughter, neighbor and another family to hunt for deals including TVs and Apple watches.
+Ibara, 37, went to the West St. Paul Walmart with her daughter, neighbor and other family members to hunt for deals including TVs and Apple watches.
 But employees told her to go online for those items so she bought blankets.

 Her group were among a sparse group of customers.